Gradient-based Optimisation of Modulation Effects: Small Stone Phaser

 \section{Small Stone Phaser}

 As a final case study the phaser variant of the model is applied to the \textit{EHX Small Stone} pedal.
 This pedal has been modelled in previous work using a similar approach to the one presented here \cite{Carson2023, ycy2024diffapf}.
 Here we develop this work by investigating the effect of different input signals and pre-emphasis filters on the robustness of training.
 Two configurations are considered with the ``Rate’’ control set to half-way and the ``Color’’ (feedback) switch off/on (SS-A/SS-B).
-The pedal has $K=4$ APF sections and the model is configured accordingly.
+The pedal has $K=4$ APF sections and the model is manually configured accordingly.

-The validation ESR results are shown in Fig~\ref{fig:violins_ss}.
-Here the AP chirp / Lin chirp inputs (no pre-emphasis) filter give more consistent results than those with pre-emphasis filter or the Tri input.
-With no feedback (SS-A), the dependence on input signal is less strong, but with feedback activated (SS-B) the full-band signals provide a clear improvement over the low-passed signals.
-These results are coherent with the analysis in Sec.~\ref{sec:grad:apf}, and show that low-pass filtering does not necessarily improve the loss function shape when the phase shifts are non-linear with frequency (as in phaser effects).
+\new[The validation ESR results (Fig.~\ref{fig:violins_ss}) show that the spectrally flat signals (AP chirp + None, Lin chirp + None) give more consistent results than the low-frequency weighted signals, especially when modelling the pedal with feedback enabled (SS-B).
+Note that this is the opposite result to the flanger modelling experiment (Sec.~\ref{sec:bf-2}) where low-pass filtering proved essential for accurate results. ]

 As a final experiment, a comparison of the two feedback configurations of the model in \eqref{eq:generic_model} is explored, with results shown in Table~\ref{tab:fb_compare}.
 Of particular interest are the SS-B results, as these are for the pedal with ``Color'' (feedback) activated.
-The median ESR is very similar for both feedback configurations, but the confidence interval is larger for models with filtering in the feedback loop (FB config. ii) --- thus this method less reliable for producing consistent results.
-In the best-case scenario, configuration (ii) gives an ESR improvement of \SI{2.2}{\dB}, and while this is small informal critical listening found that the difference in sound outputs between the models was audible.
-Spectrograms are shown in Fig.~\ref{fig:ss_specs} to illustrate this: the difference is subtle, but the model with feedback configuration (ii) more closely recreates the higher energy regions in the lower frequencies.
+The median ESR is very similar for both feedback configurations, but the confidence interval is larger for models with filtering in the feedback loop (P-II) --- thus this method is less reliable for producing consistent results.
+In the best-case scenario, configuration PB-II gives an ESR improvement of \SI{2.2}{\dB}, and while this is small informal critical listening found that the difference in sound outputs between the models was audible.
+Spectrograms are shown in Fig.~\ref{fig:ss_specs} to illustrate this: the difference is subtle, but the high energy regions in the lower frequencies are better emulated by model P-II than model P-I.